aws-samples/amazon-comprehend-medical-fhir-integration/lab1.md

 ## Lab 1 - Build FHIR Interface

 ![FHIR Server](images/part-1-image-1.png)
-1. Log on to the AWS management console and change your region from the top right corner to US East(N. Virgina) or any US region of your choice .
+1. Log on to the AWS management console and make sure your region from the top right corner is set to US West(Oregon).
 1. Click on services and search for cloud9.
 Cloud9 service is a browser based built-in IDE desktop to write code, run CLI commands or create container images.
 It has a pre-configured AWS CLI and provides a linux terminal to run commands.
 1. Create a new environment and call it as FHIRDesktop. **Use m4.large type.
 Leave the other settings as default.**